by Snigdha Joshi

 Beyond the Label: Crafting A Resilient Pharma Brand

-Branding in pharma is a method of creating awareness among customers – awareness about the product and the company manufacturing it.
+Pharmaceutical branding in pharma is a method of creating awareness among customers – awareness about the product and the company manufacturing it.
 However, once a company has made its unique brand in the pharma industry, it needs to be maintained.
-Unfortunately, brand management in pharma is the biggest challenge because of the high competition in the industry.
-Despite the high efforts required, brand management yields notable positive results for pharma companies.
+Unfortunately, pharmaceutical brand management in pharma is the biggest challenge because of the high competition in the industry.
+Despite the high efforts required, pharmaceutical brand management yields notable positive results for pharma companies.

 Pricing